ammarhakim/gkyl-doc/source/postgkyl/install.rst

 While the Conda build of Postgkyl is the suggested version for the majority of users, the source code repository is required for any code contributions.
-We should stress out that when switching between the different version, it is strongly advised to remove the other version.
+We should stress that when switching between the different version, it is strongly advised to remove the other version.
 Having both may lead to an unforeseen behavior based on the relative order of components in the ``PATH`` and ``PYTHONPATH``.